|Dr Tim Fooks|

 MB BS MRCGP

-Dr Mitchell undertook his medical training at St Bartholomews Hospital in London where he also studied for a degree course in Clinical Science.
-During his 6 years at Barts he also met his wife Wendy, who is an Anaesthetist.
+He undertook his medical training at St Bartholomew’s Hospital in London where he also studied for an interclalated degree course in Clinical Science.

-After completing his studies Dr Mitchell then embarked on 6 years of training in surgery, passing his membership of the Royal College of Surgeons.
-He spent time working in several hospitals including Chichester, Worthing and Perth, Western Australia.
+After completing his house officer year, Dr Mitchell then embarked on 6 years of training in surgery, passing his membership of the Royal College of Surgeons in 2002.
+He spent time working in several hospitals including Chichester, Worthing and Fremantle, Western Australia.

-Outside of work Dr Mitchell puts a lot of energy and focus into his family and sport.
-He enjoys endurance sports including off-road marathons and triathlons.
+Outside of work Dr Mitchell puts a lot of energy and focus into spending time with his family and dogs.
+He enjoys endurance sports including cycling, running and triathlons.
+In 2018 he became a member of the Club des Cingles du Mont Ventoux (cycling 3 ascents of Ventoux in one day!)

 |Dr Nikki Tooley|